 Is it safe to swim in Clear Lake, Iowa?

 No. The state water regulators have warned visitors from swimming in the Clear Lake because of the potentially dangerous algae.
 Even visitors boating in the lake are also advised to steer away from the eastern part of the lake.
-There are also No Swimming signs along the western shoreline warning visitors not to swim or be in contact with the algal material.
+No Swimming signs along the western shoreline warn visitors not to swim or be in contact with the algal material.

 - Best Iowa Family Vacations to Take This Year